 Sharpie Permanent Markers: The ubiquitous Sharpie pen is great way to mark your water with the date so that you have a reference when it comes time to rotate and replace.
-Less than $7 for a box of 12 markers is a great price – better than Costco, Office Depot, and Staples.
+This price for a box of 12 markers is a great price – better than Costco, Office Depot, and Staples.

 The monthly specials at Emergency Essentials feature discounts of up to 35% off sometimes a bit more.

 We all know that we should store what we eat and eat what we store.
 In my own household, that means that we try to cook from our food storage pantry – not only the dried foods and canned goods that I have purchased from the grocery or Costco, but more esoteric items such as freeze-dried fruits and vegetables.

 I eat a lot of fruit (usually three whole fruits a night as a bedtime snack) and in a SHTF situation, fruits will be something I will really miss.
 The Freeze-Dried Fruit Favorites Combo from Emergency Essentials is something I use all year round.
 With the grocery store a 20 mile round trip journey, I like the thought of being able to rehydrate my own fruit, in the quantity I want, at a moments notice.